Video Game / Parameters

 - Some of the enemy rectangles have deceptively low health, but their defense is good and their attack is painful.

-- Gotta Catch 'Em All: The letters.
+- Gotta Catch 'Em All: The letters, which Randomly Drops while you complete missions or defeat enemies.

 - Level Up Fill Up